FrankChen021/bithon/doc/diagnosis/README.md

 You can check the [Nacos Configuration](../configuration/server/configuration-nacos.md)

-Under such mode, each collector register itself on Alibaba Nacos, and when we want to send commands to a specific application instance, Bithon will first talk with Alibaba Nacos to get all collector instances, and then broadcast these commands to all collector instances.
+Under such a mode, each collector registers itself on Alibaba Nacos.
+When we want to send commands to a specific application instance, Bithon will first talk with Alibaba Nacos to get all collector instances, and then broadcast these commands to all collector instances.
-Because the commands contain the information of target application, only one of the collector has connection to the target application, when such collector receives the command, it gets the right connection to the target application instance from its connections, and then sends commands on such connection.
+Because the commands contain the information of target application, only one of the collectors has connection to the target application.
+When such a collector receives the command, it gets the right connection to the target application instance from its connections, and then sends commands on such connection.

-But if the collector is deployed without network load balancer, that's to say it's deployed as a single instance, there's no need of deployment of Alibaba Nacos, because this collector has all connections to the target applications.
+But if the collector is not deployed behind a network load balancer, that's to say it's deployed as a single instance, there's no need of deployment of Alibaba Nacos, because this collector has all connections to the target applications.

 # Get all tables

 Bithon allows users to get insight into the application by using standard SQL grammar.
-All information that we can access are organized in TABLE.
+All information that we can access is organized in TABLE.
 You can even use SQL to get all supported tables.

 ```sql